UW-CTRL/AA548-spr2024/bite-size-notes/Week-3-d-Optimal Control-Jiangwen Cheng.md

 ## Control Barrier Function
-Suppose that we have a nonlinear affine control system:
+Suppose that we have an affine control system:

 $$
 \dot{x} = f(x) + g(x) u